potrepka/hypertone/README.md

 ## Usage

 This project is not finished!
-I've abandoned the project in favor of using C++, but I've chosen to upload this code as a solid reference on how to use HSC3 together with Tidal.
-Can be super useful for live coding.
-This project also uses Gloss, which is a wonderful library as well.
+I've abandoned the project in favor of C++, but I've chosen to upload this code as a solid reference on how to use HSC3 together with Tidal, as it can be super useful for live coding.
+This project also depends on Gloss, which is a wonderful library for graphics.

 ## License